 It was part of a “normal” maturation process

 Lack of being loved for so long created a void in their heart(emotion) that required constant filling with food, water, feelings of being special and of being loved

 Rambam thinks that the desert wanderings were necessary to build the Israelites both physically and emotionally to become assertive and independent and to reverse their low self- esteem.
 Hardships would also prompt the Israelites to pray to God and build a relationship with Him.
 And death would serve as a reminder to the living about just how fortunate they were and provide a wakeup call to improve their lives.

 Within a week of their liberation, when they are at the shore of the Sea of Reeds and see the attacking Egyptian army approaching, they immediately lose faith and complain to Moshe “Was it for want of graves in Egypt that you brought us to die in the desert.
 What have you done to us taking us out of Egypt?”

-Three days after the miracle of the splitting of the sea, they come to Marah and are unable to drink the water because it was bitter (Marah).
-Some maintain that it was not the water that was bitter but their own feelings of bitterness that made everything taste bitter.
+Three days after the miracle of the splitting of the sea, they come to the oasis of Marah and are unable to drink the water because it was bitter (Marah).
+Some maintain that the it was not the water that was bitter but their own unpleasantness that made everything taste bitter.
 The Israelites grumble against Moshe [crying “what shall we drink”], who then prays to God and is told to throw a piece of wood into the water to sweeten it.